costajob/app-servers/README.md

 * [Conclusions](#conclusions)

 ## Scope
-The idea behind this repo is to test out how different languages HTTP libraries behave upon high loading.
+The idea behind this repository is to test out how different languages HTTP libraries behave upon high loading.

 ## Vagrant
-As for the [ruby-app-servers](https://github.com/costajob/ruby-app-servers) repo i've used a [Vagrant](https://www.vagrantup.com/) box with the following specs:
+As for the [ruby-app-servers](https://github.com/costajob/ruby-app-servers) repository i've used a [Vagrant](https://www.vagrantup.com/) box with the following specs:
 * Ubuntu Trusty 64 bit
 * 3 VCPUs (out of 4 cores 2.2Ghz)
 * 6GB of RAM (out of 8GB 1333Mhz DDR3)